Translate this Page

 Policy overview

-Restaurants, grocery stores, and nonprofit food servers in Portland are prohibited from serving, selling, or packaging food and beverage in products made of polystyrene foam.
+Restaurants, grocery stores, nonprofits, and any other establishment that serves food in Portland are prohibited from serving, selling, or packaging food and beverages in products made of polystyrene foam.

 Polystyrene is often called Styrofoam™, but there are many brands of foam to-go containers, bowls, cups, food trays, and other packaging, all of which are included in this ban.